John Reid (music manager): Career

+Personal life

 In 1974, in New Zealand, in a widely reported incident, Reid threw champagne in the face of a party host and punched the Auckland model and journalist Judith Baragwanath in the face when she came to the man's defence, sending her to the floor.
 Later the same night, he was involved in an altercation with a second journalist at a nightclub.
 He was convicted and sentenced to a month in prison for assault, and settled with Baragwanath for NZ $2500.
-Between 1975 and 1978, Reid was the manager of British rock group Queen.

-In 1994, he was the manager for Irish dancer Michael Flatley.
-After Flatley left Riverdance and ended his relationship with Reid, Flatley paid Reid approximately £1 million to settle a wrongful termination lawsuit.
-Reid retired from management in 1999.
-In 2005 and 2006, Reid was a judge on the Australian version of The X Factor alongside Mark Holden and Kate Ceberano.

 In 1998, Reid sold his art collection, estimated to have been worth £2 million.

 In popular culture

 Reid was portrayed by Aidan Gillen in the 2018 Queen biopic Bohemian Rhapsody, and by Richard Madden in the 2019 Elton John biopic Rocketman.
-Both actors are known for their previous roles in the television series, Game of Thrones.
+Both actors are known for their previous roles in the fantasy television series, Game of Thrones.